-The type of things the parent council may get involved in include:
+The type of things the parent council

-- Supporting the work of the school - Gathering and representing parents' views to the Headteacher.
+- Gathering and representing parents' views to the Headteacher.
 Scottish Borders Council and Education Scotland - Promoting contact between the school, parents, pupils and the local community - Fundraising and organising events - Reporting to the parent forum - Being involved in the appointment of senior promoted staff.